youngsoul/lambda-packages/README.md

 Before contributing, you should also make sure that there is no `manylinux` wheel on PyPI for your package, as Zappa will automatically use those in addition to `lambda-packages`.

+You may also be interested in [this guide on deploying with Zappa and Docker](https://blog.zappa.io/posts/simplified-aws-lambda-deployments-with-docker-and-zappa).

 Useful targets which don't have manylinux wheels versions include:

 * MongoEngine